SyedSaad-07/dev-sticky-notes/README.md

 ## 📖 Usage
 Once installed, you can use the following commands in your terminal:
-✅ Add a new note:
-sticky-notes add "Meeting" "Discuss project updates"
+✅ Add a new note with tags (tags is optional): sticky-notes add "Meeting" "Discuss project updates" --tags work urgent

 ✅ List all notes:
 sticky-notes list